Linn County Water and Land Legacy

 - Constructing Morgan Creek County Park’s trail network and creating a paved trail that will link the park to the Cedar Rapids Trail system

-- Connecting the Marion trail system through Squaw Creek Park, continuing onto the Sac and Fox Trail in Cedar Rapids
+- Connecting the Marion trail system through Wanatee Park, continuing onto the Sac and Fox Trail in Cedar Rapids

 - Completing the Grant Wood Trail

-- Projects managed by the Linn County Conservation Board
+- Projects are managed by the Linn County Conservation Board

-- Improvements to existing parks, recreational facilities and natural areas will be guided by approved master plans that include the community's input
+- Improvements to existing parks, recreational facilities and natural areas will be guided by approved master plans that has included the community’s input

-- Bond will cost the average homeowner less than $2.25 per month
+- Since its passage, bond expected to cost the average homeowner less than $2.25 per month

 The first big step was when the Linn County Conservation Board passed a resolution at their April 23, 2018 regular meeting requesting the Linn County Board of Supervisors to sell bonds to fund 18 specific Linn County Water and Land Legacy (LCWLL) Bond Projects.
-Since then, an additional $6,695,000 has been requested and will be issued by the completion of 2018, bringing the total to $12,143,000 allocated toward the $40,000,000.
+Most have been completed and several others in progress.

 Public Review Board: